ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 ### Testability
 - "The development team must implement unit tests for all methods except methods that implement Input/Output operations." – In this context, it informs the necessity of testing the code.
 It has a different impact in another context, namely in the “+” category, in the “Implementation” subcategory.
 - "The JaCoCo plugin should be used to generate the coverage report" - In this context, it refers to the necessity of having test coverage.
 It has a different impact in another context, namely in the “+” category, in the “Design” subcategory.

+### Compatibility
+- The application should run on all platforms for which there exists a Java Virtual Machine. - In this context, it informs that the application is only compatible with Java Virtual Machine.

 ## +